Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 However, you'll need a [threading lock (mutex)](/docs/FIXME) if:

-1. You launch funcs truly in parallel by using `later parallel`.
+1. You launch funcs truly in parallel by using `later parallel`,

-2. More than one of these funcs are written to use a shared object or value (see next point).
+2. **and** more than one of these funcs are written to use a shared object or value (see next point),

-3. And this shared complex object or value is ever accessed via multiple operations that depend on each other.
+3. **and** this shared complex object or value is ever accessed via multiple operations that depend on each other.

    This is e.g. the case if you get the length of